Color Guard FAQs

 - How many students will be chosen for the Color Guard?

-We have no set number to choose for the Color Guard, though we will not select more than 32.
+We have no set number to choose for the Color Guard.
 We are interested in quality rather than quantity.
-ALL candidates will be judged on the essential elements listed above in addition to their work ethic and ATTITUDE!
+ALL candidates will be judged on the essential elements listed on the "About" page, in addition to their work ethic and ATTITUDE!

 - Is there an age limit?

 Yes.
-Students may not exceed the age of 28 as of August 1 of this year.
+Students may not exceed the age of 28 as of August 1 of the audition year.

 - The audition process requires that I make up a short routine.
 I don’t write work very well.
 Will that affect my passing the audition?